JakeBernstein65/urlToVideo/README.md

 # URL To Video
 ## Overview
 This ruby application reads through any text file inside of the `urls` folder, takes all the URLs, and stores the outputs of the HTTPS requests inside of a directory that it creates.
-The Directory name is set to the first line in a text file, and the video name is set to the second line in the text file, but subsequently numbered (i.e. action1, action2, ...)
+The Directory name is set to the first line in the text file, and the video names are set to the second line in the text file, but are subsequently numbered (i.e. action1, action2, ...)

 If two of your text files contain parts of the same video series, place them one after the other and the code will continue the video naming where it left off.
 The code recognizes if the previous text file had the same `videoName` as the current file, and knows if it should contiue incrementing the video names or start over.